Chart Color Schemes

 Delahey faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 18.7%, significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees are most common at 14.6%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.2%).
+Bachelor degrees are the most common at 14.6%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.2%).
 Vocational credentials are prevalent, with 28.9% of residents aged 15+ holding them, including advanced diplomas (8.9%) and certificates (20.0%).
-Educational participation is high at 27.9%, with 8.3% in primary education, 7.7% in secondary education, and 5.4% pursuing tertiary education.
+Educational participation is high, with 27.9% of residents currently enrolled in formal education: 8.3% in primary, 7.7% in secondary, and 5.4% in tertiary education.

 Educational participation is notably high, with 27.9% of residents currently enrolled in formal education.
 This includes 8.3% in primary education, 7.7% in secondary education, and 5.4% pursuing tertiary education.